magooney-loon/iguana/docs/APPEARANCE.md

 2. Edit `theme.tres` colors in the Godot Inspector.
 3. Optionally edit `style.tres` shader parameters and animation timing.
 4. Optionally add a custom `style.gdshader` and update `shader_path` in `style.tres`.
+5. Optionally drop a `.ttf` or `.otf` font file into the folder for a custom typeface.
-5. Replace the SVGs in `icons/` with your own designs.
+6. Replace the SVGs in `icons/` with your own designs.
-6. It appears in Settings → Appearance → Skin automatically.
+7. It appears in Settings → Appearance → Skin automatically.

 If you only want to change colors, you only need to edit `theme.tres`.